10 Reasons Why EveryBODY Needs Pilates

 Boost Your Mood

 Dr. Saterdalen dives deep into why Pilates can aid in rehab by telling us “As a chiropractor, I treat many patients with neck and back as well as shoulder, hip and knee injuries.
-I will adjust the spine to help the get back to a healthier state, but each injury or area of pain usually exists because of overuse of the muscle.
+I will adjust the spine to help the get back to a healthier state, but each injury or area of pain usually exists because of the overuse of the muscle.
 That is where Pilates makes a significant difference in achieving a healthier and stronger body.
 Pilates accesses the smaller muscles of the spine which provides more stability and strength, allowing better support for the larger joints while preventing injuries.
 The smaller muscles are the stabilizers of the spine and extremities.
 Pilates is the best low-impact exercise that allows people of all ages, young and old, to participate and build strength throughout the body and increase flexibility”.
 Many Physical Therapists across the globe send their patients to take Pilates classes.

 After one class you will feel a change in your body.
 After four classes you will begin to see the results take place with your body.
 Imagine what would happen with consistency and going beyond those four initial classes?
 When your body feels strong and confident, you feel confident.
 Pilates also elongates the spine, so you naturally stand taller throughout the day.

 Pilates not only focuses a lot on your body, but also on your mind.
 During class sessions, you must pay close attention to breathing patterns.
 This helps calm the mind and leads you to forget about life outside the studio.
-Proper breathing and focus on execution of precise movements relieves daily stress.
+Proper breathing and focus on the execution of precise movements relieve daily stress.

 Allan Stephenson Certifications: CSCS (Strength and Conditioning Specialist)